mateim4/Archer/STARTUP.md

 ### Smart Startup
 - ✅ Automatically installs missing dependencies
-- ✅ Checks and kills existing processes on required ports
+- ✅ Checks and safely kills existing LCMDesigner processes on required ports
+- ✅ **PID verification**: Only kills processes that match known LCMDesigner services
+- ✅ Protects against accidentally killing unrelated processes
 - ✅ Waits for each service to be ready before starting the next
 - ✅ Opens browser automatically when ready
 - ✅ Creates log files for debugging